SylviaOne/Repo-hub/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## Did you hear about the two thieves who stole a calendar?
+They each got six months.